yaapu/FrskyTelemetryScript/README.md

  - home heading as rotating triangle
  - mavlink messages with history accessible with [PLUS]/[MINUS] or by turning the [ENCODER] buttons (in Widget mode follow this [guide](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-run-the-Yaapu-script-on-X10-and-X12-as-a-Widget#mandatory-steps))
  - english, italian, french and german sound files for selected events: battery levels, failsafe, flightmodes, alerts and landing
+ - lcd panel backlight control for the Horus radios, see [this](https://github.com/yaapu/FrskyTelemetryScript/wiki/How-to-enable-lcd-panel-backlight-support-on-X10-and-X12)

 ## Advanced Features